cyclone-scheme/cloudburst/README.md

 - Program to generate scaffolding, and docs for it
 - Cyclone-winds package to install everything
-- github action to build and test everything
+- github action to build and test everything build and run example from github action, including http server hosting the fcgi app

-Command line tool called cloudburst:
+- Command line tool called cloudburst:

-    Commands like "create (name)", "add ctrl", etc

-    Create downloads a copy of tagged repo via whet, unpacks, and renames as needed

-    Adding new objects could take one from a Template directory and replace symbols as needed.
-Envision comments with file explaining how it works (optional?)
-    Also template controllers could be literal templates that we use temple to render, so we can preserve comments and dynamically add scheme code

-    Cyclone winds just installs tool program, with dependencies

-    How to install C deps?
-May include instructions in readme

-    Need CI to do all this in the cloud for testing

-    Need to figure out deployment, what goes along with app?
-How are views handled?
-Do we compile them now?
-    What else?
 # Overview

-TBD

-# Installation

-TODO: build and run example from github action, including http server hosting the fcgi app
+Cloudburst is a FastCGI-based web framework for Cyclone Scheme.

 # Install Dependencies

-## Cyclone

-temple, syslog

-TODO: long-term do not need to list these here since cloudburst (the tool to make new repos, add elements, etc) will be installed via winds

 ## Ubuntu